Surrendering Your Chihuahua

 Ay Chihuahua Rescue – Animal Return Policy

 Dogs adopted from Ay Chihuahua Rescue shall not be abandoned, sold or given to any individual or organization that does not care for animals, in a humane manner.
 Ay Chihuahua Rescue will assist with the safe return of your pet.
 If Adopter is having behavioral, medical or other issues with the pet, Adopter must contact Ay Chihuahua Rescue immediately and specify the problem as we are willing to assist you and may be able to provide guidance or additional resources.
-If Adopter is unable or unwilling to accept assistance with the intent to keep the pet, Adopter may return their Chihuahua by providing reasonable advance notice to Ay Chihuahua rescue.
-Any pet adopted through Ay Chihuahua Rescue whose adopter wants to return the dog shall be placed on Ay Chihuahua Rescue’s Priority Waiting List for space permitting return of the pet to our Foster Program.
+If Adopter is unable or unwilling to accept assistance with the intent to keep the pet, Adopter may return their Chihuahua by providing reasonable advance notice to Ay Chihuahua Rescue.
+Any pet adopted through Ay Chihuahua Rescue whose adopter wants to return the dog shall be placed on Ay Chihuahua Rescue’s Priority Waiting List for space permitting the return of the pet to our Foster Program.

 As Ay Chihuahua Rescue cannot guarantee immediate access to our Foster Program, it is likely that we will be unable to take the pet back right away.
 If Adopter is unwilling or unable to keep their Chihuahua until an opening is available in our Foster Program, Adopter agrees to place the Chihuahua in a safe Boarding facility at Adopters sole expense until a Foster Home becomes available.